Nature connectedness: Theory and biophilia

 Our relationship with the natural environment can be understood through the concept of biophilia and the biophilia hypothesis.
 This term is defined as humans' innate need to affiliate with other life such as plants and animals.
 This essentially means that humans have a desire to be near nature.
-This built in desire may be the result of spending the majority of our evolutionary history (over 99%) closely connected to nature.
-Biophilia is genetic meaning those humans who were closely connected to nature throughout history would, presumably, have had better access to food and fresh water.
+This built-in desire may be the result of spending the majority of our evolutionary history (over 99%) closely connected to nature.
+Biophilia is genetic, meaning those humans who were closely connected to nature throughout history would, presumably, have had better access to food and fresh water.
 For example, someone who lived close to water, near vegetation, or with a pet as a protector (e.g. dog) would have had survival advantages.
 Although evolutionary theory is difficult to test, the popularity of camping, hiking, and visiting the zoo, provide support for this theory.

 In his 1997 book, Kellert proposed that biophilia (or being close to nature) also provides us benefits such as an increase in well-being.
 Thus, being disconnected from the natural environment should have negative effects on humans' well-being.

 The construct of nature connectedness is also related to a branch of psychology called ecopsychology.
 This branch seeks to examine how human well-being is related to the well-being of the natural environment.
-This theory is based on the idea that the needs of humans and nature are interdependent so human health will suffer if nature does as well.
+This theory is based on the idea that the needs of humans and nature are interdependent, so human health will suffer if nature does as well.

 Restoration

 Many daily activities in contemporary society demand directed attention.
-In order to sustain such, effort is required to gate competing stimuli or thoughts so that one can pay attention.
+In order to sustain that demand, effort is required to gate competing stimuli or thoughts so that one can pay attention.
 The constant demand of the inhibitory control may cause that directed attention to become depleted and result in attention fatigue.